-As a Graphic Designer, your CV is a way of showing what you can do, not just who you are.
+As a graphic designer, your CV is a way of showing prospective clients and employers what you can do, not just telling them.

 - Be brief

 There are likely to be a few candidates applying for the same job as you, so the person going through all of them will not have the time to read your life story.